 Most design software will include features that help you modularize your design.
 This allows you to represent your modules in the project environment in whatever way makes the most sense to you and your team.
 Here are a few ideas that are commonly available:

 Use the drawing tools to place shapes on your board.
 This can be a simple box or something more creative--whatever helps you stay organized.
-You can also use the line drawing tool to show connections to other parts of the design.
+You can also use the line drawing tool to show connections to other of the design.

 Some design software lets you define custom components in case you don’t find everything you need in their component libraries.
 You may even be able to define the electrical properties of the component accurately enough to include it in a working schematic.